 The shark diving community knows him intimately, along with the other estimated 120 or so great whites that make the annual migration to the small island off Baja California.
 And it remains a mystery where they, and Shredder, spend the first six months of the year, though there’s some speculation that they winter in a vast area between Hawaii and the west coast called “The White Shark Cafe”.

-There are many, many reasons to dive with great whites at least once in your life.
-And if you have the privilege of doing so off Guadalupe, you’ll more than likely encounter our feisty friend, who made his initial acquaintance to the guys on the Islander (the boat I went diving with) by biting through the anchor cable.
+There are many, many reasons to go shark cage diving in California.
+And if you have the privilege of doing so from San Diego, you’ll likely end up at Guadalupe (260 miles south), you’ll more than likely encounter our feisty friend, who made his initial acquaintance to the guys on the Islander (the boat I went diving with) by biting through the anchor cable.
 Everything worked out fine, of course, that was just Shredder introducing himself ;).

 Shredder is my absolute favorite great white shark at Isla De Guadalupe (sorry Bruce!).
 And this one’s for Shredder, for all he does, and just for being the coolest shark on Earth.

 **Editor’s Note** December 23, 2019 – Sadly, Shredder has not been seen since 2011.
 Maybe the Universe will smile on us and he’ll come back again** 🦈🦈🦈